brianpetro/obsidian-smart-connections/README.md

 ## Discover Smart Connections
 Smart Connections goes beyond just being a plugin; it's a bridge that connects your thoughts, notes, and insights in Obsidian, making your information management seamless and intuitive.
 Let's explore what makes Smart Connections stand out:

 ### Smart View: AI-Powered Note Discovery
-Smart View revolutionizes how you find and connect with your notes.
-By leveraging AI technology, it surfaces the most relevant notes based on your current context, making it easier to discover insights and connections across your vault.
+The Smart View feature dynamically offers real-time suggestions of related notes, based on your current activity.
+It uses AI embeddings to surface relevant notes based on your current context.
+This not only enhances your creativity but also significantly improves your productivity by illuminating connections you might not have seen.

 ![Smart View demo showing that the most relevant notes are shown at the top based on the current note.](./assets/SCv2-Smart-View-light.gif)

 ### Smart Chat: AI Conversations Based on Your Notes
 Transform your note-taking with Smart Chat.
 This feature allows you to have dynamic conversations with your notes, powered by the latest AI technology.
 Whether you're brainstorming, seeking information, or exploring your notes in new ways, Smart Chat makes it possible.